mweel1/usa_high_level/civil-agencies/us-social-security/index.md

 #### Federal Level

-Social Security payments will be defined by the board each year.
+Social Security payments will be defined by the board each year and paid to people with a social security profile.

 #### District Level